mbruzek/docker-bundle/README.md

 ## Known Limitations

+This bundle will **not** work on the local provider or when using --to lxc scenarios.
+AppArmor has a very stringent default policy that breaks the functionality of docker/flannel being embedded in LXC.

 ETCD is currently deployed as a single node, and has not been tested by adding additional ETCD units.
 This can provide a single point of failure if the ETCD unit were to 'go away'.